Stages of Formation

 Through the community, which forms a school of charity whose master is Christ our Lord, through silence and solitude, through eagerly studying the truth and searching the Scriptures with an ardent heart, and in prayer with Mary the Mother of Jesus, the young nun slowly grasps the beauty and depth of the contemplative life.
 She learns to “think with the Church”, to be attentive to the presence of God and to be fast-knit to Christ.
 From the abundance of her loving union with God comes the desire that “all men be saved and come to the knowledge of Truth.”
 (1 Timothy 2:4)

-Following are the stages of Formation of a Nun of the Order of Preachers
+Following are the stages of Formation for a Nun of the Order of Preachers here at the Monastery.

 Usually the novice mistress responds to this initial contact with an email or a phone call so that we can get to know each other better.
 There are more questions and answers.
 It’s really not any different when strangers meet and find they have something in common and are becoming friends.